-- A. To ensure low performing students are provided the support needed to meet proficient or advanced levels of academic achievement, the school utilizes the following measures: - Diagnostic assessments to collect baseline data and document students' growth, which include DIBELS, STAR Reading and STAR Math; - Academic progress monitoring of all students using formative and benchmark assessments and formal and informal observations to provide immediate feedback; - Disaggregated data analyses from benchmark assessments, standardized and normreferenced tests to provide data-driven instruction; and - Weekly and/or bi-weekly progress reports to communicate on-going progress to parents.
+- A. To ensure low performing students are provided the support needed to meet proficient or advanced levels of academic achievement, the school utilizes the following measures: - Diagnostic assessments to collect baseline data and document students' growth, which include DIBELS, STAR Reading, Science and Social Studies benchmark assessments; - Academic progress monitoring of all students using formative and benchmark assessments and formal and informal observations to provide immediate feedback; - Disaggregated data analyses from benchmark assessments, standardized and norm-referenced tests to provide data-driven instruction; and - Weekly and/or bi-weekly progress reports to communicate on-going progress to parents.